1Password/scim-examples/aws-ecsfargate-terraform/README.md

   memory: 512
 ```

-Proposed recommendations for high volume deployments:
+The following are recommendations for high-volume deployments:

 ```yaml
   cpu: 512
   memory: 1024
 ```

-This proposal is 4x the CPU and 2x the memory of the default values.
+This recommendation is 4x the CPU and 2x the memory of the default values.

-Please reach out to our [support team](https://support.1password.com/contact/) if you need help with the configuration or to tweak the values for your deployment.
+If you need help with the configuration, [contact 1Password Support](https://support.1password.com/contact/).

 ### April 2022 changes

-As of April 2022 we have updated the Redis deployment to require a maximum of 512 MB of memory.
-This meant that we also had to bump required memory for the "op-scim-bridge" task definition to 1024 MB.
+In April 2022, the Redis deployment was updated to require a maximum of 512 MB of memory.
+This included an increase in required memory for the `op-scim-bridge` task definition to 1024 MB.

-The Redis dataset maximum is set to 256Mb and an eviction policy will determine how keys are evicted when the maximum data set size is approached.
+The Redis dataset maximum is set to 256 MB and an eviction policy will determine how keys are evicted when the maximum data set size is approached.
 This should prevent Redis from consuming large amounts of memory and eventually running out of available memory.
-The SCIM bridge is also restarted in instances where Redis runs into an out of memory error.
+1Password SCIM Bridge is also restarted in instances where Redis runs out of memory.

 ### December 2021 changes